Posted in

 For example, if someone strongly believes that their political party is always right, they may use emotional reasoning to justify their beliefs even when presented with contradicting evidence.
 This can lead to closed-mindedness and an unwillingness to consider alternative perspectives.

-To overcome emotional reasoning as a barrier to critical thinking, it is important to recognize when our emotions are influencing our thoughts and take steps to separate the two.
+To overcome emotional reasoning as a barrier to critical thinking, it is important to recognise when our emotions are influencing our thoughts and take steps to separate the two.
 This can involve taking time to reflect on the situation objectively, seeking out diverse perspectives from others, and being willing to reconsider our beliefs in light of new information.

 Groupthink